+- ECE 438-3 Computer Vision

+- ECE 439-3 Digital Image Processing

+- ECE 577-3 Advanced Network Engineering

+- ECE 592-3 Topics in Electrical Engineering

+- CMIS 540-3 Management of Information Systems Development

+- CMIS 565-3 Oracle Database Administration

+EXIT REQUIREMENTS

+Thesis Option

-The project will normally be completed during the last semester or two in the program, but selection of the advisory committee and of the CS 598 Topic Paper must be completed before the final semester.
+The thesis will normally be completed during the last semester or two in the program, but selection of the advisory committee and the approval of thesis proposal must be completed before the final semester.
 The final examination will include an oral presentation of the thesis and an oral examination on the thesis conducted by the advisory committee.

-The final examination will include a presentation by the student and an oral exam conducted by his or her Committee.
-The oral exam will consist of questions related to the student's Topic Paper and the student's area of concentration.
+Non-thesis Option

+Students must complete one of the following two options:

+- A. Final Exam This is a non credit exam, given once each semester (fall and spring), for students who have completed at least 21 hours of graduate credit.
+Refer to the Final Exam Guideline for additional information.

+- B. MS Project (CS596) This is a 3 credit hour elective course whose oral exam will serve as the MS exit exam.
+Please refer to the MS project document for additional information.

 COMBINED PROGRAM LEADING TO BACHELOR OF SCIENCE / MASTER OF SCIENCE DEGREE IN COMPUTER SCIENCE (3 + 2 program)

 The Department of Computer Science offers a five-year program leading to the Bachelor of Science (BS) and the Master of Science (MS) degrees.
 Undergraduates with senior level status (at least 90 semester hours) and a grade point average of at least 3.0 (A = 4.0) overall may be admitted to the BS-MS program.
 They may then take 35 semester hours of graduate level courses (400- and 500-level) during their combined senior and graduate years.
 An application for degree-seeking status as a graduate student must be approved by the Graduate School and the Graduate Committee in Computer Science following the procedures described under "Admission."
 A program outline must also be submitted for approval by Graduate Records and the director of the graduate program in computer science prior to enrollment in any courses to be included as a part of the master's program.
 Official admission to the program and to status as a classified graduate student is made only after the award of the baccalaureate degree.
 In no case will a graduate degree be conferred before all requirements for both degrees have been completed.

+ELECTRICAL ENGINEERING

+Contact: Graduate Program Director

+Application Deadlines: